by-emrii/holbertonschool-higher_level_programming/python-everything_is_object/blog.md

 print(id(x), id(y)) # different IDs
 ```

 **Memory storage of immutable objects**: When you create an immutable object, Python stores it in a specific memory location.
-If you assign the same value to another variable, Python may reuse the same object for efficiency (especially small integers and interned strings).
+If you assign the same value to another variable, Python may reuse the same object for efficiency (especially small integers and interned strings). *Aliasing is limited* here because “modifying” an immutable object always creates a new object.

 ```text